IE 11 Not Supported

 There are numerous intellectual property and privacy concerns if this data ends up in training models that back public AI platforms.
 If unchecked, these bots can also hamper the performance of public websites for all users by consuming resources from legitimate interactions.

 There are several server-side protections that can be implemented to help control how bots interact with the server.
 One example is the deployment of a robots.txt file.
 In a nutshell, this file can inform and define how crawler traffic interacts with various sections of the site and the data therein.
-The file is deployed in the root of the site and defines what agents (Bots) can crawl the site and what resources they can access.
+The file is deployed in the root of the site and defines what agents (bots) can crawl the site and what resources they can access.

 There are a couple of challenges with this approach.
 The first and most obvious is that the crawler must respect the robots.txt file.
-While this is a general best practice for “respectable” bots, let’s face it…not everyone follows the rules.
+While this is a general best practice for “respectable” bots, let’s face it … not everyone follows the rules.
 There are also non-malicious bots that may just misinterpret syntax and therefore are able to interact with elements that agencies want to stay hidden.

 Any bot mitigation strategy today should include the ability to programmatically identify and classify bots that are scraping content in the service of AI data training.
 This classification mechanism is a critical capability.
 It defines whether to limit or allow only legitimate and verified AI crawlers or block them altogether until it is determined how these bots should be allowed to interact with government websites.
 The Cloudflare WAF not only identifies crawlers, but whether they have been developed using industry best practices.

-Last summer, António Guterres, Secretary-General of the United Nations, noting that AI has been compared to the printing press, observed that — while it took more than 50 years for printed books to become widely available across Europe — “ChatGPT reached 100 million users in just two months''.
-The scale and the unprecedented growth in AI platforms directly correlates to the growing number of AI bots searching for any publicly exposed datasets for training.
+Last summer, António Guterres, secretary-general of the United Nations, noting that AI has been compared to the printing press, observed that, while it took more than 50 years for printed books to become widely available across Europe, "ChatGPT reached 100 million users in just two months."
+The scale and the unprecedented growth in AI platforms directly correlates to the growing number of AI bots searching for any publicly exposed data sets for training.

-In the same way that organizations have leveraged tools to get a handle on the consumption of unsanctioned cloud applications or "Shadow IT", they now need to understand the scope of Shadow AI consumption within their organizations.
+In the same way that organizations have leveraged tools to get a handle on the consumption of unsanctioned cloud applications or "shadow IT," they now need to understand the scope of shadow AI consumption within their organizations.

 This information is sometimes even being unknowingly shared across AI models given the increase of AI models being trained on data produced by other models as opposed to traditional sourced content.

-Control 1: Determine appropriate use
+Control No. 1: Determine Appropriate Use

-Any comprehensive approach needs to include the determination of acceptable use of public AI models and more specifically, what roles need access to those models.
+Any comprehensive approach needs to include the determination of acceptable use of public AI models, and more specifically, what roles need access to those models.
 Establishing these guardrails are critical first steps.
-In fact, one major theme in the rising new legislation on AI in government is the review appropriate use of AI within agencies and which models should be allowed.
+In fact, one major theme in the rising new legislation on AI in government is the review of appropriate use of AI within agencies and which models should be allowed.

-Control 2: Deploy controlled access
+Control No. 2: Deploy Controlled Access

 Once those determinations have been made, agencies must then develop controls for enforcing those policies.
 Zero Trust Network Access (ZTNA) principles enable the development and enforcement of those policies to restrict unsanctioned access.

 For example, you may only allow authorized users from specific administrative groups to access public AI models.
-Even if they are an authorized user, ZTNA allows additional posture checks such as ensuring corporate devices are up to date with patches or that the device has government approved endpoint management agents running prior to allowing access.
+Even if they are an authorized user, ZTNA allows additional posture checks such as ensuring corporate devices are up to date with patches or that the device has government-approved endpoint management agents running prior to allowing access.

 In this way, governments can enforce and restrict who can access these public AI models while operating on government assets.

-Integrated data loss prevention (DLP) controls should be developed to ensure that proprietary information, such as sensitive application code or even citizen data, does not become a part of an unsecured training data set for an AI Platform.
+Integrated data loss prevention (DLP) controls should be developed to ensure that proprietary information, such as sensitive application code or even citizen data, does not become a part of an unsecured training data set for an AI platform.

-Let’s take the example of an "AI developer group" needing to interact with both public and private or in-house AI platforms.
+Let’s take the example of an AI developer group needing to interact with both public and private or in-house AI platforms.

-An agency could allow for the consumption of both public (e.g. ChatGPT and private (e.g. AWS BedRock) AI platforms.
-Only approved users in the “AI development group” are allowed access to these platforms.
+An agency could allow for the consumption of both public (e.g., ChatGPT) and private (e.g., AWS BedRock) AI platforms.
+Only approved users in the AI development group are allowed access to these platforms.
 General users are blocked from both platforms.

-However, even for approved “AI development group” users, the implementation of a DLP rule to examine the data that is being posted to these platforms is examined to ensure that non-public sensitive data can only be posted to the internal private AI platform.
+However, even for approved AI development group users, the implementation of a DLP rule to examine the data that is being posted to these platforms is examined to ensure that non-public sensitive data can only be posted to the internal private AI platform.

 Governance must start from a policy or mission perspective rather than a technology perspective.
 Understanding the role of AI in government programs from both a benefit and risk perspective takes intentionality by leadership to appoint focused teams that can evaluate the potential intersections of AI platforms and the mission of the agency.